What we are about:

 Is Terrorism "nothing" to do with Islam?

-Is there a Counter-Revolutionary tradition in France?
+What is the Counter-Revolutionary tradition in France?

 The Dorchester Review is founded on the belief that leisure is the basis of culture.
 Just as no one can live without pleasure, no civilized life can be sustained without recourse to that tranquillity in which critical articles and book reviews may be profitably enjoyed.
 The wisdom and perspective that flow from history, biography, and fiction are essential to the good life.
 It is not merely that “the record of what men have done in the past and how they have done it is the chief positive guide to present action,” as Belloc put it.
 Action can be dangerous if not preceded by contemplation that begins in recollection.